-The QS Administrator is responsible for overseeing the establishing, implementing, controlling and maintaining of appropriate documented operational procedures.
+The EHS Manager and responsible for overseeing the establishing, implementing, controlling, and maintaining of appropriate documented operational procedures.
 Through a review and evaluation of the operating criteria process, a general procedure has been developed and implemented, EP-104.
 Planned changes are controlled and the consequences of unintended changes are reviewed, taking action to mitigate any adverse effects, as necessary.
 Outsourced processes are also controlled or influenced by this procedure, consistent with a life cycle perspective.
 Also included in the life cycle perspective are the establishment of controls to ensure that environmental requirements are addressed as appropriate in the design and development process of the product or service; determining the environmental requirements for the procurement of products and services as appropriate; communicating the relevant environmental requirements to external providers, including contractors; and considering the need to provide information about potential significant environmental impacts associated with the transportation or delivery, use, end-of-life treatment and final disposal of its products and services.
-EP-104 item 4.0, includes further information on outsourced process controls.

 Revisions and additions to the operational procedures are made according to the needs of the EMS, the results of monitoring and measurement programs and EMS audits, the corrective action programs, and the management review program.
-The QS Administrator or appropriate Plant Quality Representative coordinates these revisions.
+The Sustainability Administrator or appropriate Plant Representative coordinates these revisions.